elastic/kibana/rfcs/text/0011_global_search.md

   title: string;
   /** the type of result */
   type: GlobalSearchResultType;
-  /** an optional EUI icon name to associate with the search result.
-If not specified, will use a default icon */ icon?: string;
+  /** an optional EUI icon name to associate with the search result */ icon?: string;
   /** The url to navigate to this result.
 This can be either an absolute url, or a path relative to the performing request's basePath */
   url: string;